johncoleman83/generate-testing-files/README.md

 # generate testing files

-a python application, to generate testing `main.` files & your code files with templates for Holberton School projects.
+a python application, to generate testing `main.` files & your code files with templates for Bootcamp School projects.

 ## Environment